canonical/cloud-gaming-demo/README.md

 At the end, the installation script prints the URL where you can access the demo.
 Happy gaming!

-## Uninstall
+## How to uninstall

-In case that you don't want to use the cloud gaming demo any longer you can simply uninstall it from your Anbox Cloud Appliance by running the following commands
+If you don't want to use the cloud gaming demo any longer, simply uninstall it from your Anbox Cloud Appliance by running the following commands:

     cd cloud-gaming-demo
     sudo ./uninstall.sh

-Afterwards all configuration and the cloud gaming demo itself is removed from the machine.
+This script removes the cloud gaming demo and all its configuration from the machine.

 ## Secure access via HTTP basic auth

-By default the demo is exposed without access control.
-However you can easily add HTTP basic auth by changing the [traefik](https://traefik.io/) configuration at `/var/snap/anbox-cloud-appliance/common/traefik/conf/cloud-gaming-demo.yaml` by adding a HTTP basic auth middleware definition (see [here](https://doc.traefik.io/traefik/v2.0/middlewares/basicauth/) for more details).
+By default, the demo is exposed without access control.
+However, you can easily add basic HTTP authentication by adding a middleware definition (see [BasicAuth](https://doc.traefik.io/traefik/v2.0/middlewares/basicauth/) for more details) to the [traefik](https://traefik.io/) configuration at `/var/snap/anbox-cloud-appliance/common/traefik/conf/cloud-gaming-demo.yaml`.

-First we have to use the `htpasswd` tool to generate a user/password combination
+First, use the `htpasswd` tool to generate a user/password combination:

     apt install -y apache2-utils
     httpasswd -n <your user name>

-On the prompt enter your desired password.
-The printed user/hashed password combination can now be inserted into the traefik configuration.
-For that open `/var/snap/anbox-cloud-appliance/common/traefik/conf/cloud-gaming-demo.yaml` in an editor and change the configuration to look like:
+Enter your desired password when prompted.
+Then insert the printed user/hashed password combination into the traefik configuration by opening `/var/snap/anbox-cloud-appliance/common/traefik/conf/cloud-gaming-demo.yaml` in an editor and changing the configuration to look like:

     http:
     routers: